brimdata/zed/docs/lake/design.md

 ## CLI tool naming conventions

-> This is a work in in progress.
+> This is a work in progress.

 Now that we have a comprehensive branching model, the `-p` argument to the `zed lake` commands needs to be revisited.